 The City will be implementing a mixed-use ordinance for all commercial zones in the City, drastically increasing capacity for multi-family housing in nearly every neighborhood.
 The City has 371 acres of commercial land that will allow high density housing once the ordinance is implemented.
 However, the City recognizes that not every commercial site is likely to develop over the 6th Cycle: some properties have recent improvements, high leasing rates, or the owner is simply not interested in pursuing residential development at this time.
-It was around the time that SCAG released its final RHNA to local jurisdictions, that Lakewood was contacted by owners, developers, and/or representatives who expressed interest in near-term residential redevelopment on commercially zoned land.
-It is these sites which are deemed suitable for inclusion in the RHNA because of their combined potential to satisfy a large portion of the City's RHNA.
+To best identify the properties likely to develop within the planning period, the City contacted property owners of commercial sites with high potential.
+All of the commercial sites included in the RHNA inventory have expressed interest in near-term residential redevelopment, making these sites suitable for inclusion in the RHNA.